Libourne: History

 In 1787 the parlement of Bordeaux was exiled to Libourne amid political crises.

 In December 1854 John Stuart Mill passed through Libourne, remarking "I stopped at Libourne as I intended & had a walk about it this morning quite the best thing there is the bridge of the Dordogne, the view from which is really fine".

 Sights

 The Gothic church, restored in the 19th century, has a stone spire 232 ft high.
 On the quay there is a machicolated clock-tower which is a survival of the defensive walls of the 14th century.

+The Hôtel de Ville was completed in 1427.

-The town-house, containing a small museum and a library, is a quaint relic of the 16th century.
-It is located by the main square, the Place Abel Surchamp, which hosts every weekend one of the largest fresh food market in the region.
-There is a statue of Élie, duc Decazes, who was born in the region.
+There is also a statue of Élie, duc Decazes, who was born in the region.

 Geography

 Libourne is located at the confluence of the Isle and Dordogne rivers.
 Libourne station has rail connections to Bordeaux, Bergerac, Angoulême, Périgueux, Limoges, Brive-la-Gaillarde and Sarlat-la-Canéda.